 Those two airports will be “close to 100 percent” within the next day or two, DiFulco said.

-United Continental Holdings Inc. (UAL), Delta and American began some flying at both airports yesterday.
+United Continental Holdings Inc. (UAL:US), Delta and American began some flying at both airports yesterday.

 United is “getting close to resuming normal operations today at Newark,” a spokesman, Charles Hobart said by e-mail.
 The world’s biggest carrier expanded its travel waiver for passengers who were supposed to fly via Newark, Kennedy or LaGuardia to allow them to go into any of the 29 airports in the region, providing more options to complete their trips.
 Waivers usually don’t let customers switch airports.